igrigorik/http-client-hints/README.md

 User-Agent sniffing cannot reliably detect the device pixel resolution of many devices (e.g. different generation iOS devices all have the same User-Agent header).
 Further, User-Agent detection cannot account for dynamic changes in DPR (e.g. zoomed in viewport on desktop devices).
 Similarly, User-Agent detection cannot tell us anything about the display width of the requested asset.
 In short, UA sniffing does not work.

-HTTP Cookies can be used to [simulate similar behavior](https://github.com/jonathantneal/http-client-hints), but also have multiple limitations: client hints are not available on first request (missing cookie) or for any client who has cleared or disabled cookies; cookies impose additional client-side latency by requiring JavaScript execution to create and manage cookies; cookie solutions are limited to same-origin requests; cookie solutions are not HTTP cache friendly (cannot Vary on Cookie).
+HTTP Cookies can be used to [approximate CH behavior](https://github.com/jonathantneal/http-client-hints), but are subject to many limitations: client hints are not available on first request (missing cookie) or for any client who has cleared or disabled cookies; cookies impose additional client-side latency by requiring JavaScript execution to create and manage cookies; cookie solutions are limited to same-origin requests; cookie solutions are not HTTP cache friendly (cannot Vary on Cookie).

 <table>
 <thead>